Abu Simbel: The first photographs

-In 1849, the writer Maxime Du Camp was commissioned by the French Ministry of Public Instruction to record monuments and inscriptions in the Middle East using the newly-developed technology of photography.
+In 1849, the writer Maxime Du Camp was commissioned by the French Ministry of Public Instruction to record monuments and inscriptions in the Middle East using the newly developed technology of photography.
 Accompanied by his friend, the novelist Gustave Flaubert, he spent the years from 1849 to 1851 completing the mission, which Flaubert recorded in journals and letters, later published in English in 1972 as in Flaubert in Egypt: A Sensibility on Tour.

-After ascending the Nile as far as the second cataract, they stopped on their return downstream at Abu Simbel, arriving on 9 am on 27 March 1850 and departing on 30 March.
+After ascending the Nile as far as the second cataract, they stopped on their return downstream at Abu Simbel, arriving at 9 am on 27 March 1850 and departing on 30 March.
 After docking, he had his crew begin removing the sand from around the head of the fourth colossus of the Great Temple.
-He commenced taking photographs the following day, taking three of the facade of the Small Temple before, on 29 March, taking five of the Grand Temple; as well as one of the entire complex from the other side of the Nile and dedicated photographs of various aspects of the Great Temple.
+He commenced taking photographs the following day, taking three of the facade of the Small Temple on 28 March, and five of the Grand Temple on 29 March, as well as one of the entire complex from the other side of the Nile, and various aspects of the Great Temple.
 In a number of photographs, Du Camp had his servant and occasional laboratory assistant Louis Sasseti pose to provide scale.

-At the end of his expedition, Du Camp bought back to France 214 photographs of Cairo, Thebes, Philae, and Abu Simbel; as well as Palestinian and Syrian monuments and landscapes.Of these, 125 calotypes (including 10 of Abu Simbel) were printed by Blanquart-Evrard and included in a book written by Du Camp upon his return to France called Egypte, Nubie, Palestine et Syrie: Dessins photographiques recueillis pendant les annees 1849, 1850, 1851.
+At the end of his expedition, Du Camp bought back to France 214 photographs of Cairo, Thebes, Philae, and Abu Simbel, as well as Palestinian and Syrian monuments and landscapes.
+Of these, 125 calotypes (including 10 of Abu Simbel) were printed by Blanquart-Evrard and included in a book written by Du Camp upon his return to France called Egypte, Nubie, Palestine et Syrie: Dessins photographiques recueillis pendant les annees 1849, 1850, 1851.
 Published by Gide and Baudry in 1852, it was the first French printed book to be illustrated with photographs and was a great success.

-Du Camp was followed by French civil engineer Félix Teynard (1817-1892), who photographed sites along the Nile River in 1851 and 1852.
+Du Camp was followed by French civil engineer Félix Teynard (1817–1892), who photographed sites along the Nile River in 1851 and 1852.
 The resulting photographs were published in thirty-two installments of five plates, beginning in 1853 as Égypte et Nubie: sites et monuments les plus intéressants pour l'étude de l'art et de l'histoire.
 A complete edition was published in London in 1858.

-American John Beasley Greene, a Paris-based archaeologist photographed Abu Simbel in 1854.
+American John Beasley Greene, a Paris-based archaeologist, photographed Abu Simbel in 1854.